zhupan007/Detection_3D/README.md

 ### Positive policy **Very Important**
 -1:ignore, 0: negative, 1:positive
 Positive anchor: 1. this anchor location is the closest to the target centroid.
-2. the feature view field contains the target at most.
+2. the feature receptive field contains the target at most.
 ```
 cfg.MODEL.RPN.FG_IOU_THRESHOLD
 cfg.MODEL.RPN.BG_IOU_THRESHOLD